History of local government in England: The Local Government Act 1972

 Administrative map of England in 1974.

-The reforms arising from the Local Government Act of 1972 resulted in the most uniform and simplified system of local government used in England so far.
+The reforms arising from the Local Government Act 1972 resulted in the most uniform and simplified system of local government used in England so far.
 They effectively wiped away everything that had gone before and built an administrative system from scratch.
 All previous administrative districts - statutory counties, administrative counties, county boroughs, municipal boroughs, counties corporate, civil parishes - were abolished, with the exceptions of Greater London and the Isles of Scilly.

-The aim of the Act was to establish a uniform two-tier system across the country.
+The aim of the act was to establish a uniform two-tier system across the country.
 New counties were created to cover the entire country.
 Many of these were based on the historic counties, but there were some major changes, especially in the North.
-The tiny county of Rutland was joined with Leicestershire; Cumberland, Westmorland and the Furness exclave of Lancashire were fused into the new county of Cumbria; Herefordshire and Worcestershire were joined to form Hereford & Worcester; the three ridings of Yorkshire were replaced by North, South and West Yorkshire, along with Humberside.
+The tiny county of Rutland was joined with Leicestershire; Cumberland, Westmorland and the Furness exclave of Lancashire were fused into the new county of Cumbria; Herefordshire and Worcestershire were joined to form Hereford and Worcester; the three ridings of Yorkshire were replaced by North, South and West Yorkshire, along with Humberside.
 The Act also created six new metropolitan counties, modelled on Greater London, to address the problems of administering large conurbations; these were Greater Manchester, Merseyside, Tyne & Wear, West Yorkshire, South Yorkshire and the West Midlands.
 The new counties of Avon (the city of Bristol, North Somerset and South Gloucestershire), Cleveland (the Teesside area) and Humberside were designed with the idea of uniting areas based on river estuaries.

 Each of the new counties was then endowed with a county council to provide certain county-wide services such as policing, social services and public transport.
 The Act substituted the new counties "for counties of any other description" for purposes of law.
 The new counties therefore replaced the statutory counties created in 1888 for judicial and ceremonial purposes (such as lieutenancy, custodes rotulorum, shrievalty, commissions of the peace and magistrates' courts); and replaced administrative counties and county boroughs for administrative purposes.